bregman-arie/infraform/README.md

 Unified interface for provisioning infrastructure and deploy apps using different platforms and tools

+## Installation

+In order to use infraform you need to use Python3 and run the following commands:

+    pipenv shell
+    pipenv install -e .

 ## Usage Examples

 ### Provision OpenStack instance